Foundation Musicianship Skills

 In a nutshell

-This course builds upon our long-standing reputation and has been ranked the number one Popular Music and Recording course in the North West and number two in the UK in the 2021 Guardian university league tables.
+This course builds upon our long-standing reputation and offers a full specialisation in the field of music technology and has been ranked the number one Creative Music Technology course in the North West and number two in the UK in the 2021 Guardian university league tables.
+Plus, overall satisfaction with the course among students is 97% (University of Salford analysis of unpublished NSS 2020 data).

-The foundation year of this four-year programme aims to provide you with an understanding of the subject to allow you to progress on to the BA (Hons) Music: Popular Music and Recording course.
+The foundation year of this four-year programme aims to provide you with an understanding of the subject to allow you to progress on to the BA (Hons) Music: Creative Music Technology course.

 Find out more by signing up to our upcoming Open Day, or if you have any generic questions please contact course enquiries.

 You can also find helpful FAQs, learn more about student life at Salford or explore all our Music courses.
-Continue reading to understand more about this (Hons) Music: Popular Music and Recording with Foundation Year course
+Continue reading to understand more about this BA (Hons) Music: Creative Technology with Foundation Year course.

 This is for you if...